Does Motivational Therapy Work?

-There are many types of therapy available that it can be difficult to know what the right therapy option is for you.
+There are many types of therapy available (including deciding between in person and online therapy) that it can be difficult to know what the right therapy option is for you.
 But whatever option you choose, the most important factor is your willingness to do the work and make the necessary changes.
-But, if you are struggling to find the desire to change, motivational therapy could be just the thing that you need.
+But, if you are struggling to find the desire to change, motivational therapy and positive reinforcement quotes could be just the thing that you need.

 There are two common types of motivational therapy.
 The first is motivational enhancement therapy or MET.
 The second is motivational interviewing or MI.
 These two forms of therapy are similar, but they also have their differences.